Best Ski Resorts for Beginners

 Aspen Snowmass is one of our top picks for beginners.
-A lot of families choose Aspen Snowmass for it's world-class facilities and ski school - their Ski & Snowboard School offers a fantastic mix of playtime with ski instruction, and the kids programs at the Treehouse Kids Adventure Centre provide a great base for the young ones learn to ski.
+A lot of families choose Aspen Snowmass for it's world-class facilities and ski school - their Ski & Snowboard School offers a fantastic mix of playtime with ski instruction, and the kids programs at the Treehouse Kids Adventure Centre provide a great base for the young ones learn to ski. aspen even has it's own mountain for beginners and intermediates - at Buttermilk.
 There are also a stack of non-ski activities to keep the kids entertained on those down days.

 One of Copper Mountain’s best attributes is the way the terrain has been divided to cater to individual ability levels.
 The resort is well-suited to beginners, with nice mellow green runs that snake back down to the village (and with no chance of stumbling across a double black).
 The chairlifts are a little slower here making it easier for those new to skiing to master the art of unloading, and having a separate beginner area also keeps the hoons at bay.

-Kimberley offer plenty of space for beginners to spread out and take their time on the slopes.
+Kimberley in British Columbia offers plenty of space for beginners to spread out and take their time on the slopes.
 The front face of the mountain offers cruisey green runs that funnel back down to the base area, so no chance of getting lost out there.
-The kids learning area is located adjacent to the lodging so you're never far from the warmth of home.
+The kid's learning area is located adjacent to the lodging so you're never far from the warmth of home.
 Being a little further off the beaten path, there are never any crowds on the slopes (the perfect environment for learning to ski!).

 For those wanting to head to Japan, Kiroro Snow World is our top choice for beginners.
 It is home to a fantastic ski school (The Annie Kids Ski Academy is adapted from a program run out of the French resort, Avoriaz), and first-time kids will have fun in the snow play area that features a magic carpet to help them get the feel for skiing on fairly flat land.
 Beginners will enjoy the gentle terrain at the mountain base area (and the slow and short two-person chairlift).